sdss/mangadap/docs/plan.rst

 This module has two nested parameter dictionaries, one that defines the method and parameters used for the spatial binning and one defining the parameters used for the spectral stacking.

+Once parsed, the paramaters for the spatial binning are kept in the ``binning`` attribute of the :class:`~mangadap.config.analysisplan.AnalysisPlan` object; see :ref:`plan-inspect`.

 Spatial Binning Methods
 +++++++++++++++++++++++